 This one page poster outlines UCD Teaching and Learning's five-stage model of "Genuine Peer Observation of Teaching", which can be used both for reflective practice, and to generate validated evidence of excellence in teaching.

-This nine page PDF resource highlights, written for students producing a poster, gives detailed information on how to design a poster presentation, including the poster size, font and use of colours.
+This nine page PDF resource, written for students producing a poster, gives detailed information on how to design a poster, including the poster size, font and use of colours.
 It discusses accessibility and graphics issues and suggests some different software.

 This 54 page guide gives detailed UCD case studies including sample problems used and student feedback.

 This document gives you practical guidance on writing a vision and values statement.

 This web page highlights the importance of coherent learning approaches.

 This 189 page eBook by Dr Geraldine O'Neill, provides a comprehensive overview of curriculum design in higher education.
 It covers: educational philosophies, curriculum models, programme aims, teaching and learning strategies, evaluation cycles and more.